combustion engineering

 Premix Units

-Premix units are used to control and mix the air and fuel gas to the torch. with pressure regulators and jets supplied to the torch on premix systems.
-Compressed air and gas is supplied to a premix unit through separate pipes.
-The air and gas flow through separate valves, regulators and jets, which control the pressure and flow, before being mixed in a mixer block.
-The air and gas mixture is then piped to the torch.
+Premix units are used to control and mix the air and fuel gas that is supplied to the torch.
+Compressed air and gas are delivered to a premix unit through separate pipes.
+They then travel through separate valves, regulators and jets, which control the pressure and flow rate, before being mixed in a mixer block.
+The air and gas mixture is then supplied to the torch.

 Our base model premix unit is the CA170B, pictured below, which has one valve in the air and gas lines.
 Other standard designs, including designs for use in potentially explosive atmospheres, are based on the CA170B.
 The table below lists the various models along with features.